 To illustrate this example, the chart below compares the cheapest car insurance in Georgia for a 45-year-old female driver with no prior accidents, a clean driving record, and good credit.
 If we compare prices based on her current situation, Auto-Owners has the lowest car insurance rates in Georgia at $830 a year.
 This is $699 less than the average rate paid by Georgia drivers of $1,529.
 The Hartford, USAA, Central Mutual, and Georgia Farm Bureau are also included in the top five cheapest Georgia auto insurance companies.

 The next chart shows rates after we give the driver from the above example an at-fault accident, bad credit, and a traffic citation.
-Due to the fact that each insurance company has a different formula for determing rates in each state, comparing prices may result in a completely different list of the cheapest car insurance companies in Georgia as shown below.
+Due to the fact that each insurance company has a different formula for determining rates in each state, comparing prices may result in a completely different list of the cheapest car insurance companies in Georgia as shown below.

 The Hartford now has the cheapest rate in Georgia with Travelers, USAA, Allied, and Safeco now rounding out the top five.
 This illustrates why it is crucial to shop around to find the lowest auto insurance quotes for teenage females.
 Auto insurance prices are calculated by many risk factors and can change without notice, so the cheapest rate the last time you checked may now be wasting a lot of money.